quchen/articles/unmaintainable_haskell.md

 ```
 Note that you have to use loop somewhere so it's not optimized away.
 A good way is having `return $ loop 1 2` as the last function in main.

-14. Naming conventions can help making code more readable.
+14. Naming conventions can help make code more readable.
 For example in `(xs:x)`, `xs` stands for "x singular", and `x` contains the rest.

 15. Use built-in functions as identifiers.
 Make sure to mention the name in the docs multiple times.
 Then create a base case that doesn't work for that operator.
 ```haskell